You are getting sleepy...

 "Her eyes!
 My God, what's wrong with her eyes?"

-A character who is performing or under the influence of hypnotism or mind control will show this influence
+A character who is under the influence of hypnotism or mind control will show this influence

 in his or her eyes with a visual change.
 This is mostly for the benefit of the audience